phpbb/documentation/development/migrations/tools/module.rst

 Automatically determining module info
 -------------------------------------

 The "automatic" way.
-For inserting multiple at a time based on the specs in the info file for the module(s).
-For this to work the modules must be correctly setup in the info file.
-An example follows (this would insert the settings, log, and flag modes from the includes/acp/info/acp_asacp.php file):
+For inserting multiple modules at a time based on the specs in the ``_info`` file for the module(s).
+For this to work the modules must be correctly setup in the ``_info`` file.
+An example follows (this would insert the settings, log, and flag modes from the ``includes/acp/info/acp_asacp.php`` file):

 .. code-block:: php